ryanwilsond/HelloWorld/ECA/docs/Design-dev.md

 ### Features/Usage

+To compiler and assemble G and EMP-32 Assembly, you can use ccc.

-Read ['Usingccc.md'](Usingccc.md) for usage details.
-For additional command-line help you can use the --help flag when running ccc.
+Read ['Usingccc.md'](Usingccc.md) for command-line argument descriptions.

 ### Implementation Details

-Read ['Design.md'](Design.md) for implementation details.

-For details about the custom libraries,